FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 4. Kubernetes fetches the contents of the config map from the API server and updates the template in the sidecar container.
 5. The operator tells the sidecar to regenerate the monitor conf based on the new template.
 The sidecar places the generated monitor conf in its output directory.
 6. The operator checks the latest output monitor conf to see if it is correct.
-7. Once the monitor conf is correct, the operator uses the CLI to shut down the fdbserver processes.
+7. Once the monitor conf is correct, the operator uses the CLI to shut down the fdbserver podNames.
-8. fdbmonitor sees that the processes have exited and starts new processes with the latest configuration.
+8. fdbmonitor sees that the podNames have exited and starts new podNames with the latest configuration.

 The operator follows a similar process when the `fdb.cluster` file needs to be updated.
 However, because this file is not templated, the sidecar simply copies the file from the input directory to the output directory.
-Cluster file updates do not require restarting processes.
+Cluster file updates do not require restarting podNames.

 When the operator checks the status of the cluster, it needs to check if the process start commands are an exact match for the expected values based on the cluster spec.
 In order to make this comparison, it needs to fill in pod-specific information like the address and node name.
 The sidecar also provides an API for reading the environment variables that are being referenced in the monitor conf, and what their current values are.
 The operator uses this API when performing this check on the start command.